-University used to be a something that made you stand out from the crowd, it was for the academics and the polytechnics excelled in their vocational offerings.
-Now we are so focussed on the prestige of a particular university and the “experience”.
+University used to be something that made you stand out from the crowd, it was for the academics, and the polytechnics excelled in their vocational offerings.
+Now we are so focused on the prestige of a particular university and the 'experience'.

-In 2020 37.9% of 18 year olds were accepted into university, graduates from that same year left with an average debt of £45k.
-A cost of living crisis, the impact of the pandemic, the fallout of Brexit, a crowded job market and the unattainable request from many employers to have both 4-years’ experience and a Masters degree for an entry level job – all is awfully intimidating for any early-20-something.
+In 2020, 37.9% of 18 year olds were accepted into university, graduates from that same year left with an average debt of £45k.
+A cost of living crisis, the impact of the pandemic, the fallout from Brexit, a crowded job market and the unattainable request from many employers to have both four-years’ experience and a Masters degree for an entry-level job: it's all awfully intimidating for any early-20-something.